 Most insurance companies do not offer a specific car insurance discount for senior drivers.
 However, most insurers offer discounts to drivers with low mileage.

-The average American drives 10,000 to 12,000 miles per year, depending on your state.
-If you drive significantly fewer miles than that amount, then you could qualify for significantly cheaper car insurance premiums.
+The average American drives 10,000 to 12,000 miles annually, depending on your state.
+If you drive significantly fewer miles than that amount, you could qualify for significantly cheaper car insurance premiums.

 If you recently retired, then your mileage may be surprisingly low.
 You might drive significantly fewer miles than the average American.
 You’re no longer commuting to work every day.
 You’re not driving at riskier busy hours – like rush hour.
 All of these factors can significantly lower your risk.